There comes a time in every website’s life when it’s time to purge and restart.

 We all have our reasons, whether it be that you hired a relative to create the website, that your neon color scheme leaves your eyes burning, or that you have finally come to terms that your website just isn’t that good.

-Trust me, I work in this industry at a reputable web design company in Toronto and I’ve seen it all.
+Trust me, I work in this industry at an established and reputable web design company in Toronto and I’ve seen it all.

 If you’ve made the decision to scrap it all and restart with a website redesign, you’re going to want to know these 10 tips